buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/wallet.md

 This means that only `wallet.getAccountBalance()` is supported and that, consequently, `wallet.getAccountInfo()` and `wallet.getAccountRecords()` are not.

 This also means that contract creation/querying is not currently supported.
-We plan on mitigating this with a future Strato release by augmenting the data via [a mirror-node response](https://docs.hedera.com/guides/docs/mirror-node-api/rest-api).
+We plan on mitigating this with a future Venin release by augmenting the data via [a mirror-node response](https://docs.hedera.com/guides/docs/mirror-node-api/rest-api).
 :::

 ## Under the hood